Skip to content

 • No cleanup — The mess stays at the screen printer, not in your shop

-Color Puff Options
+What Color Puff Options Are Available?

 Color puff ink is created by mixing standard plastisol or water-based screen printing inks with a puff additive.
 This means virtually any color can become a puff color: